babinu-uthup-4JESUS-zz/Kaggle_Santander_Value_Prediction_Challenge/README.md

 ## Overview

-We have the following problem description from it's [corresponding kaggle competition link](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/overview/description) :
+We have the following problem description from it's [corresponding kaggle competition link](https://www.kaggle.com/c/santander-value-prediction-challenge/overview/description) :
->In this competition you will work with a challenging time-series dataset consisting of daily sales data, kindly provided by one of the largest Russian software firms - 1C Company.
-We are asking you to predict total sales for every product and store in the next month.
-By solving this competition you will be able to apply and enhance your data science skills.
+>According to Epsilon research, 80% of customers are more likely to do business with you if you provide personalized service.
+Banking is no exception.

+The digitalization of everyday lives means that customers expect services to be delivered in a personalized and timely manner… and often before they´ve even realized they need the service.
+In their 3rd Kaggle competition, Santander Group aims to go a step beyond recognizing that there is a need to provide a customer a financial service and intends to determine the amount or value of the customer's transaction.
+This means anticipating customer needs in a more concrete, but also simple and personal way.
+With so many choices for financial services, this need is greater now than ever before.

+In this competition, Santander Group is asking Kagglers to help them identify the value of transactions for each potential customer.
+This is a first step that Santander needs to nail in order to personalize their services at scale.

 ## Data